 I’d just read some pick-up advice that told me to approach girls in bars with that question.
 And I was positive I was going to get slapped that night.

-They stared back in disbelief and laughed nervously.
-One of the girls scoffed, “Are you serious right now?
+The women we were talking to stared back in disbelief and laughed nervously.
+One of them scoffed, “Are you serious right now?
 Why are you even asking us that?”

 I was mortified.
 I felt ashamed.
 I stumbled over my words trying to explain myself, “Umm..I’m not trying to be weird.
 I’m sorry if it came off like that.”